-On the other hand, the performance of both algorithms drops significantly on the AFW database, Figure 14b .
-In this case, GN-DPMs achieves slightly better results than the SSD and Project-Out Asymmetric Gauss-Newton algorithms for normalized point-topoint errors < 0.2 and slightly worst for < 0.3, < 0.4.
-Again, both our algorithms obtain better results by using 50% sampling rate and 40 (24 + 16) iterations and the difference in accuracy with respect to the versions using 25% sampling rate and 20 (12+8) iterations slightly widens when compared to the results obtained on the Helen test dataset.
-This drop in performance is consistent with other recent works on AAMs [50, 30, 3, 31] and it is attributed to large difference in terms of shape and appearance statistics between the images of the AFW dataset and the ones of the training sets of the LFPW and Helen datasets where the AAM model was trained on.
+On the other hand, the performance of both algorithms drops significantly on the AFW database, Fig. 14b.
+In this case, GN-DPMs achieves slightly better results than the SSD and Project-Out Asymmetric Gauss-Newton algorithms for normalized point-to-point errors <0.2 and slightly worst for <0.3, <0.4.
+Again, both our algorithms obtain better results by using 50 % sampling rate and 40 (24 + 16) iterations and the difference in accuracy with respect to the versions using 25 % sampling rate and 20 (12 + 8) iterations slightly widens when compared to the results obtained on the Helen test dataset.
+This drop in performance is consistent with other recent works on AAMs (Tzimiropoulos and Pantic 2014; Alabort-i-Medina and Zafeiriou 2014; Antonakos et al. 2014; Alabort-i-Medina and Zafeiriou 2015) and it is attributed to large difference in terms of shape and appearance statistics between the images of the AFW dataset and the ones of the training sets of the LFPW and Helen datasets where the AAM model was trained on.

-Exemplar results for this experiment are shown in Figures 16 and 17.
+Exemplar results for this experiment are shown in Figs. 15 and 16.